A Global University

 Students are automatically enrolled and charged a fee each term on their Student Financial Services bill for Yale Health Hospitalization/Specialty Coverage.
 Students with no break in coverage who are enrolled during both the fall and spring terms are billed each term and are covered from August 1 through July 31.
-For students entering Yale for the first time, readmitted students, and students returning from a leave of absence who have not been covered during their leave, Yale Health Hospitalization/Specialty Coverage begins on the day the dormitories officially open.
+For students entering Yale for the first time, readmitted students, and students returning from a leave of absence who have not been covered during their leave, Yale Health Hospitalization/Specialty Coverage begins on the first day required to be on campus for program orientation.
 A student who is enrolled for the fall term only is covered for services through January 31; a student enrolled for the spring term only is covered for services through July 31.

 Waiving Yale Health Hospitalization/Specialty Coverage Students are permitted to waive Yale Health Hospitalization/Specialty Coverage by completing an online waiver form at https://yhpstudentwaiver.yale.edu that demonstrates proof of alternate coverage.
 It is the student’s responsibility to report any changes in alternate insurance coverage to the Member Services Department within thirty days.
 Students are encouraged to review their present coverage and compare its benefits to those available under Yale Health.
 The waiver form must be filed annually and must be received by September 15 for the full year or fall term or by January 31 for the spring term only.